syncfusion-content/flutter-docs/Flutter/range-slider/thumb-and-overlay.md

 ## Thumb overlap stroke color

-You can change the overlap stroke color of the thumb in the range slider using the [`thumbOverlappingStrokeColor`] property.
+You can change the overlap stroke color of the thumb in the range slider using the [`overlappingThumbStrokeColor`] property.

 N> You must import the `theme.dart` library from the [`Core`](https://pub.dev/packages/syncfusion_flutter_core) package to use [`SfRangeSliderTheme`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfRangeSliderTheme-class.html).